matrism/Tango_katalon/Documents/Protractor. Basic structure, finding elements, locators, methods.md

 Mouse events
 -----------

-For simulation mouse events you can use an action sequence:
+For simulation mouse events you can use action sequences:

 * hovering